Please refresh as revisions made.

 advertising and deceptive sales techniques by Lincoln."

-from Ed: Deceptive advertising and salesmanship in the welding
+Deceptive advertising, BS process confusion and salesmanship influence in the welding

 industry, "unbelievable".
 Some one should build a web site on that subject.